 - Auto Rental Collision Damage Waiver: Eligible rented vehicles are covered against collision damage and theft, as long as you decline the rental company’s insurance.

-- Lost Luggage Protection: If your checked or carry-on bags are lost or damaged, you can be reimbursed for eligible personal property contained within.
+- Lost Luggage Reimbursement: If your checked or carry-on bags are lost or damaged, you can be reimbursed for eligible personal property contained within.

-- Trip Cancellation/Interruption Protection: You can receive reimbursement if your trip is canceled or cut short for an eligible reason.
+- Trip Cancellation/Interruption Insurance: You can receive reimbursement if your trip is canceled or cut short for an eligible reason.

 - Trip Delay Reimbursement: Reimbursement is available if an eligible hazard causes at least a 12-hour delay in your trip, or an overnight stay.

-- Baggage Delay Protection: If your bags are late by more than six hours, you can be reimbursed for the emergency purchase of essential items.
+- Baggage Delay Insurance: If your bags are late by more than six hours, you can be reimbursed for the emergency purchase of essential items.